k-niss/bowtie/README.md

 # Bowtie

-Construction and visualization of weighted topological overlap matrices based on networks.
-This, in order to decode the topology of networks, especially very large ones of > 1000 nodes or with a low average shortest path.
+Decoding the topology of large networks by construction and visualization of weighted topological overlap matrices to mine their functional information.
+This R package applies multiprocessing to increase the wTO calculation speed.

 ## Getting Started